idiglove/f8codes.github.io/blog/tes-faith.md

 Push your commits to master.
 Go to Deploys tab in app.netlify.com.
 You will see your build status there.

-Once it is published, go to your site \`domain.netlify.com/admin/\` and blog away!

 ## Authorization

 Follow this to authenticate your github account in the CMS: <https://www.netlify.com/docs/authentication-providers/#using-an-authentication-provider>

+Once it is all set up, go to your site \`domain.netlify.com/admin/\` and blog away!

 Cheers!